nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 #Let's Build!
 Now that we have the UI out of the way.
 Let's try to build something!

-**Sparkflow's ScreenShift** format is basically a **responsive** take on expandable units we're used in seeing before.
+**Sparkflow's ScreenShift** format is basically a **responsive** take on expandable units.
 Like what I've mentioned earlier, the build process is a bit different compared to what we're used in doing (specially if you're a custom coder).
 What's the difference you ask?

 ###You layout everything in the platform.